 BC Teachers’ Council (BCTC)

-Bill 12 - 2011, The Teachers Act, dissolves the BC College of Teachers, creates a new BC Teachers' Council, and establishes a new system for teacher certification, regulation, and discipline administered by the Ministry of Education called the BC Teacher Regulation Branch.
+Bill 12 - 2011, The Teachers Act, dissolved the BC College of Teachers, created a new BC Teachers' Council, and established a new system for teacher certification, regulation, and discipline administered by the Ministry of Education called the BC Teacher Regulation Branch.
 Here is a summary of changes prior to and as a result of the Teachers Act.

-The new BC Teachers’ Council will consist of 3 teachers nominated by the BCTF, 5 teachers elected regionally and 7 members appointed by the Minister of Education.
-A Commissioner will be appointed to oversee professional conduct and discipline matters.
-Any hearings will be before a Disciplinary Board consisting of 1 teacher and 2 government appointees.
-The Director of Certification will determine whether applicants meet the requirements for certification with respect to both qualifications and good character.
+The BC Teachers’ Council consists of three teachers nominated by the BCTF, five teachers elected regionally and seven members appointed by the Minister of Education.
+An appointed Commissioner oversees professional conduct and discipline matters.
+Any hearings will be before a Disciplinary Board consisting of one teacher and two government appointees.
+The Director of Certification determines whether applicants meet the requirements for certification with respect to both qualifications and good character.

-The structure and processes developed by the College will continue.
-Certification, fees, complaints and discipline will continue to be handled by the Council and staff following the currently established rules.
-When the Council is elected/appointed additional changes to meet the newly established structures will need to be developed.
+The structure and processes developed by the College continue as before.
+Certification, fees, complaints and discipline will continue to be handled by the Council and staff, following the currently established rules.
+Changes to meet the established structures may be developed as the need arises.

 BC Teachers’ Council Reports

 Elections for Teachers’ Council will next occur in 2015.